 Houston, Texas Malpractice Trial Lawyer | Nursing Errors

-The nurses are the eyes and ears of the doctors, and they are also the patient’s advocate to the doctors.
+The nurses are the eyes and ears of the doctors, and they are also the patient’s advocates to the doctors.

 - “They didn’t come by to check on my husband.”

 - “They waited until mom crashed before they did anything.”